dabeng/OrgChart/README.md

 {
   'nodeTitlePro': 'Lao Lao',
   'nodeContentPro': 'general manager',
+  'relationship': relationshipValue, // Note: when you activate ondemand loading nodes feature,
+  // you should use json datsource (local or remote) and set this property.
-  'relationship': relationshipValue, // The property implies that whether this node has parent node, siblings nodes or children nodes. "relationship" is just default name you can override.
+  // This property implies that whether this node has parent node, siblings nodes or children nodes.
   // relationshipValue is a string composed of three "0/1" identifier.
   // First character stands for wether current node has parent node;
   // Scond character stands for wether current node has siblings nodes;